 Unmanned Aircraft Systems are considered aircraft and therefore must adhere to USFS/DOI policy (including approval and carding of aircraft and pilots).
 UAS include everything from hand operated devices weighing less than a pound to aircraft the size of commercial airliners.
-UAS include any aircraft used, or intended to be used, for flight in the air with no onboard pilot.
+UAS include any aircraft used, or intended to be used, for flights in the air with no onboard pilot.

 UAS missions must be approved in advance by DOI (OAS) or the U.S. Forest Service, Washington Office and Regional Aviation Officer prior to use on any USFS/DOI agency projects (to include fire/incidents/prescribed fire, BAER, etc.).
+Incident UAS missions may be conducted on a small scale by agency owned UAS and an agency crew or on a large scale by vendor owned and operated support.